jesspizz/w19-360420-machine-learning/ErrorAnalysisReport.md

 ### Soirlita Lam

 ### Confidence in the model
-Although the accuracy doesn't varry by more than 2-3%, there is a difference in accuracy because of the lines 140-150 in `DataSet.java`.
+Although the accuracy doesn't vary by more than 2-3%, there is a difference in accuracy because of the lines 140-150 in `DataSet.java`.
 Here, there is a shuffling that occurs between all the values in the test set with each run.
 Therefore, depending on which data has been shuffled into the test set, the